firejoust/mineflayer-GUI/README.md

 .shiftHeld(boolean) // shift-click window items
-.strictMatch(boolean) // if false, only match a portion of the query .colourMatch(boolean) // if true, match queries can include section sign style colour codes
+.strictMatch(boolean) // if false, only match a portion of the query .colourMatch(boolean) // if true, match queries can include section sign style colour codes .packet(boolean) // doesn't wait for the server to respond to window transactions (Unstable!)
 ```
 #### Methods
 - Specifying multiple match queries will have the same effect for all methods